-In 2013, we reviewed, updated and expanded our Code of Ethics.
+In 2016, we reviewed and updated our Code of Ethics.
 As previously, the revised Code of Ethics applies to our directors, officers and employees.
-The principal modifications to our Code of Ethics adopted in 2013 include:

-- a more complete statement setting forth the values underlying the Code of Ethics; - a detailed guide to appropriate behavior toward interested parties, including customers, suppliers, employees, directors, shareholders, franchisers and the community in which the Company operates; - the extension of the Code of Ethics to our affiliated companies; and - additional guidance for ensuring compliance with the Code of Ethics.
+The principal modifications to our Code of Ethics adopted in 2016 include: an updated statement setting forth the values underlying the Code of Ethics following the rebranding of our products and services and an updated detailed guide to appropriate behavior toward interested parties, including customers, suppliers, employees, directors, shareholders, franchisers and the community in which the Company operates.